gottingen/ea/docs/source/en/install.rst

 projects managed by carbin do not need to be installed manually.
 Dependencies of NONE managed need to be installed manually.
 Next, the first step is to install the NONE managed dependent projects, and the second step is to install the dependent projects managed by carbin with one click.
-If you want to learn more about the use of caibin, please see: |carbin_github|
+If you want to learn more about the use of caibin, please see: `carbin on github <github.com/gottingen/carbin>`_ and the docs `carbin docs <carbin.readthedocs.io/>`_.

 Ubuntu Dependencies